 In this post of our series on ESOP myths, we discuss the concerns about the safety of ESOPs for companies and their shareholders.
 It comes as no surprise that this, too, is merely a myth.
 ESOPs can encompass enforceable rules and additional mechanisms to ensure their proper functioning and enforceab

-H&P Corporate Judgment: Effects of a unilateral juridical act delivered by email (August 2024)
+H&P corporate case-law judgment: Effects of a unilateral juridical act delivered by email (August 2024)

 The August issue of our series examines a recent decision (Case No. 27 Cdo 3499/2023) that addresses the effect of serving legal documents.
 The Supreme Court’s decision clarified the effectiveness of unilateral juridical acts delivered by e-mail, based on a notice of a failure to elect the chairman